NATURE OF WORK

 Considerable knowledge of modern office practices, procedures, systems and equipment.

-Considerable knowledge of Public Health Standards, Healthy People 2010 objectives and other health care and related services best practice models.
+Considerable knowledge of HHS HIV/AIDS Guidelines, Healthy People 2020 and HAB Part A Program Monitoring Standards and other health care and related services best practice models.

 Considerable knowledge of qualitative and quantitative statistical analysis as they apply to the area of assignment.